typed-ember/glint/README.md

 The `TransformedModule` for this file would have a single `ReplacedSpan` corresponding to the `hbs`-tagged string in the original source and containing the code for the IIFE in the transformed source.
 Its `MappingTree` would contain mappings from e.g. `@message` to `𝚪.args.message`, enabling the `TransformedModule` to answer questions about how locations within each version of the file correspond to one another within that span.

+### CLI

+The CLI is a fairly lightweight layer that uses the [TypeScript compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API), providing a custom compiler host that intercepts reads from the filesystem to present modules to the compiler after running their source through `@glint/transform`.
+Similarly, diagnostics emitted by the compiler are mapped back to their corresponding location in the original source before being shown.

+The CLI supports a subset of `tsc`'s functionality, currently limited to one-off and watched builds, as well as optionally emitting `.d.ts` files including template type information.

 ## Caveats/To-Dos

 This section contains notes on things still to be explored and known limitations of the current design.

+### Template Detection

+While `@glint/template` contains resolution rules for working with Ember and Glimmer.js, template detection is currently hard-coded to look for the `hbs` import from `@glimmerx/component`.
+(And in fact, we don't even bother processing a file if it doesnt contain the string `@glimmerx/component` somewhere in its text).

+Ultimately we likely need some configurable way (`.glintrc` or similar, maybe) to inform the tooling packages in this repo what tagged strings should be processed as templates.

 ### Modeling Templates